kentcb/kentcb.github.io/_posts/2015-02-22-ugly-code-for-an-attractive-uisearchbar.md

 Clearly, that's pretty ugly.
 We really need to lose the dark rectangle behind the search bar.
 You'd be forgiven for thinking it a simple matter of changing a property or two on `UISearchBar`.
 Perhaps `BackgroundColor`?
 Or maybe `SearchBarStyle`?

-Changing the color properties (`BackgroundColor`, `BarTintColor`, `TintColor`) to `UIColor.Clear` actually makes matters worse because the background becomes solid black rather than gray.
+Turns out, changing the color properties (`BackgroundColor`, `BarTintColor`, `TintColor`) to `UIColor.Clear` actually makes matters worse because the background becomes solid black rather than gray.
 However, changing `SearchBarStyle` to `Minimal` gets us a small step forward:

 ![Second Attempt]({{ page.assets }}second-attempt.png "Second Attempt")